John Patterson Rea

-Early life & ancestry
+Early life and ancestry

-Mr. Rea was a native of the state of Pennsylvania, born October 13, 1840 in Lower Oxford Township, Chester County.
+Rea was a native of the state of Pennsylvania, born October 13, 1840, in Lower Oxford Township, Chester County.
 He was a second cousin, once removed, of John Andrew Rea.
 Both were brothers in Phi Kappa Psi Fraternity.
 In politics, Rea was a Republican, and was "considered a true friend of that party."

 Respect for the Republic ran deep in the Rea family.
 John was the son of Samuel Andrew Rea and Mary Patterson; great grandson of John Rea and Unknown Ewing, his spouse.
 Other forebears included Robert Patterson; Samuel Light and Mary Light; Jacob Light; and John Light.
 Grandfather Samuel Rea (1756–1816), brother to John Andrew Rea’s great grandmother Barbara, was a private in Captain Thomas Whiteside’s Company, Colonel Thomas Porter’s Battalion, Pennsylvania militia, fighting in the battles of Trenton, Princeton, Brandywine, Germantown and Monmouth; Samuel wintered at Valley Forge with General George Washington, assigned to the "fire detail" faking encampment while the Continental Army broke camp to avoid General Cornwallis and secure Princeton.
 Forebearor Robert Patterson was in the same battles, assigned to Captain Wilson's Company.
 John Light was secretary to the Convention at Lebanon, adopting the Lebanon Resolves on June 25, 1774, and was a member of the Committee of Safety, Lancaster County, during the Revolution.
 Jacob Light fought as a volunteer at the battle of Brandywine, occurring on part of his farm.
 After the war, he warred against the Miami nation in southern Ohio.

 The Rea family prospered after the American Revolution.
 John Patterson Rea's father was a woolen manufacturer, and owned the factory in which John worked.
 The son, John, received his education, attending school until he was twenty years of age.
 In 1860, he emigrated to Piqua, Miami County, Ohio, where he taught school.